wavefrontHQ/wavefront-sdk-go/README.md

         Host : "proxyHostname or proxyIPAddress",

         // At least one port should be set below.
         MetricsPort         : 2878,    // set this (typically 2878) to send metrics
-        DistributionPort: 2878,  // set this (typically 2878) to send distributions TracingPort : 30000,     // set this to send tracing spans
+        DistributionPort    : 2878,   // set this (typically 2878) to send distributions
+        TracingPort         : 30000, // set this to send tracing spans. the same port as the customTracingListenerPorts configured in the wavefront proxy
         FlushIntervalSeconds: 10,   // flush the buffer periodically, defaults to 5 seconds.
     }

     sender, err := wavefront.NewProxySender(proxyCfg)